MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--business-process.md

 At this level you can expect the following:

 - If there is a known workflow, e.g. for request approvals, there can be long delays between steps because there are no system notifications, no status updates, and no consequences for inaction.
 This requires the requestor to chase down the person at the next step in the process.
-- It&#39;s not possible for anyone to see the status of a particular request.
+- It's not possible for anyone to see the status of a particular request.
 Activities can stall or remain incomplete indefinitely.
 - Transactions are very costly in terms of time spent and user frustration.
 - Compliance issues are a risk when processes are not done according to established business rules.
 - Staff (and clients / customers) have limited confidence in the quality or timeliness of the process output
 - Activity owners invest their time in pushing activities through the process.
 Activity prioritization is ad hoc and not driven by business priority or objective value/risk
 - Exceptions and priorities, troubleshooting and remedial intervention become a drain on resources and pose a risk to business outcomes.
-- Basic questions can&#39;t be answered because there is no reliable data (e.g. &quot;How long does it take us to process a typical invoice?&quot;)
+- Basic questions can't be answered because there is no reliable data (e.g. "How long does it take us to process a typical invoice?")
 - People feel stressed due to the lack of ability to plan and estimate how long a process will take.
 - Deadlines are missed or require heroic effort to meet due to lack of transparency in business process.